Build an AI skills matrix that values adaptation over expertise

 Give people real projects with unfamiliar AI tools.
 Make them figure it out.
 Provide support when they get stuck, but let them struggle first.

-Accenture tracks over 8,000 skills and uses that data to match employees with stretch projects - assignments requiring 60% skills they have and 40% skills they need to develop.
+BCG’s 10-20-70 rule captures this well: 70% of transformation effort should go to people and processes, 20% to technology, only 10% to algorithms.
+Match employees with stretch projects - assignments requiring skills they have and skills they need to develop.
 That ratio builds capability without overwhelming people.

 Career progression in an AI-augmented world

-Career paths are not linear anymore.
+Career paths aren’t linear anymore.
 The traditional ladder is breaking.

 Someone might go from data analyst to AI prompt designer to hybrid role that does not exist yet.
 Your ai skills matrix needs to account for that fluidity.